rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to apply protection policy against the VM](/img/api-applying-the-protection-jobs-against-a-vm.png)

 4. The API execution was executed successfully.
-I validated this completion using the task id that I obtained from the response headers as shown above, I issued the **GET /data-services/v1beta1/async-operations/:id** to obtain the final status of the REST API execution.\
+I validated this completion using the task id that I obtained from the response headers as shown above,\
    **Note**: that that the execution of this API will trigger a protection execution right after the execution of this API completed.

 ![Task list to display completion of the application of protection policy.](/img/api-async-on-post-protection-stores.png)